koaps/devstack/README.md

 **Note: I'm running this on a 12core Debian machine with 32G ram and ZFS docker volumes, docker eats a lot of memory running the monitoring stack, so comment it out if the overhead is too much, the influxdb and telegraf settings might need to be tweaked for better performance and feel free to PR any improvements you find.**

-First create an influxdb token, see [here](https://docs.influxdata.com/influxdb/cloud/reference/cli/influx/auth/create/)

-Also change the InfluxDB Org name below if you want.

 ### Create the `.env` file:
 Replace `<YOUR_SERVER_IP>` with the ip of your docker server